 In addition to these monthly recommendations, subscribers also gain access to a list of “Best Buys Now” – top opportunities among previously recommended stocks.

-• Retail Price: $199/yr with a 30-day Money Back Guarantee
+- Retail Price: $199/yr with a 30-day Money Back Guarantee

-• New Subscriber Promotion: New subscribers can get a full year for just $79
+- New Subscriber Promotion: New subscribers can get a full year for just $99

-Moreover, The Motley Fool is not just about stock picks; it’s a platform designed to educate and guide you.
+Moreover, The Motley Fool is not just about stock recommendations; it’s a platform designed to educate and guide you.
 You gain access to a wealth of investing resources, including investment guides, articles, and podcasts, helping you better understand the investing landscape and make informed decisions.

 The price of the service also includes the potential peace of mind that comes with getting advice from seasoned professionals, making the world of investing less intimidating and more accessible.